rossaman4/vivax_clinical_illness/README.md

    - Outputs the expected numbers of primary infections and relapses by covariate category and two-month time interval

 2. Estimate the probability of clinical illness from expected numbers of primary infections and relapses (with the cumulative number of primary infections experienced, and covariates)
-3. Validate by predicting age-incidence curves for different transmission intensities and treatment coverages (using OpenMalaria) and comparing with data from different settings
+3. Validate by predicting age-incidence curves for different transmission intensities and treatment coverages (embedding the vivax components in OpenMalaria) and comparing with data from different settings